leadedge/Spout2/README.md

 SPOUT SDK EXAMPLES\
 Example code is well commented and serves as documentation until that is updated.\
-The Openframeworks graphics sender gives the most information on new 2.007 functions.\
+The Openframeworks graphics sender gives the most information on new 2.007 functions for OpenGL.\
+SpoutDirectX includes multiple examples for applications that do not use OpenGL.
+Refer to the readme for details.\
+Note that the example solution file for Cinder is for VS2012 and not VS2017.\
+All examples have pre-built binaries for testing.
 The Spout SDK source is also well documented.\
-New DirectX examples show how Spout can be used without OpenGL.\
-Cinder does not support Visual Studio 2017 so the example solution file is for VS2012.\
-All examples have pre-built binaries for testing.

 SPOUTLIBRARY\
 Library files are updated for 2.007 and should be compatible with 2.006 applications.\
-The example is for Openframeworks and the Codeblocks example is discontinued.\
+The example is for Openframeworks and the 2.006 Codeblocks example is discontinued.\
 The library has been tested successfully with QT/MingW 32 and 64 bit.\
-Importantly use the updated SpoutLibrary.h header to build with the new library and dll files.\
+Importantly, use the updated SpoutLibrary.h header to build with the new library and dll files.\
-Unless you are building the library itself you don't need to include SpoutFunctions.h.

 VISUAL STUDIO\
 Visual Studio 2017 solution files should load and build straight away from their current locations.\